 Undergraduate International Admissions

-- Official transcripts of all secondary school coursework and grades translated into English ("Official" means that you must request your school to send transcripts directly to the U.T. admissions office.
-If that is impossible, send copies that have been certified by your school as “true copies” of the originals after they are copied.
-An official at your school should sign the document as "true copy of original.")
+- Official transcripts for all secondary school or college coursework, with grades translated into English ("Official" means that you must request your school to send your transcript directly to the UT Office of Admissions.
+If that is impossible, send a copy that has been certified by your school as a "true copy" of the original after it is copied.
+An official at your school should sign the document as "true copy of the original.")

 International students who meet admission requirements but need additional English language training prior to entering as a full-time degree student may enroll in one of the several E.S.L. programs.